sjalkote/thonk-bot/README.md

 # Thonk Bot
-The source code for a discord bot built on Python and run on Docker, that I am creating to learn more about the [discord.py](https://discordpy.readthedocs.io/en/latest/) rewrite, ~~as well as an excuse to do something when I'm bored.~~
+The source code for a Discord bot built on Python and run on Docker, that I am creating to learn more about the [discord.py](https://discordpy.readthedocs.io/en/latest/) rewrite, ~~as well as an excuse to do something when I'm bored.~~

 I'm mainly using the [discord.py](https://pypi.org/project/discord.py/) library, and experimenting with [PyNaCl](https://pypi.org/project/PyNaCl/) for voice support.
 Hopefully I can structure my code using cogs, makes the project way more neater overall.